bitcoin/bitcoin/doc/developer-notes.md

 - Passing (non-)fundamental types in the [C++ Core Guideline](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rf-conventional).

-- Assertions should not have side-effects.

-  - *Rationale*: Even though the source code is set to refuse to compile with assertions disabled, having side-effects in assertions is unexpected and makes the code harder to understand.

 - If you use the `.h`, you must link the `.cpp`.

   - *Rationale*: Include files define the interface for the code in implementation files.
 Including one but